spdk/spdk/doc/bdev_pg.md

 mark these lower level bdevs as claimed to prevent outside users from issuing writes.

-When a block device is opened, an optional callback and context can be provided that will be called if the underlying storage servicing the block device is removed.
-For example, the remove callback will be called on each open descriptor for a bdev backed by a physical NVMe SSD when the NVMe SSD is hot-unplugged.
-The callback can be thought of as a request to close the open descriptor so other memory may be freed.
-A bdev cannot be torn down while open descriptors exist, so it is highly recommended that a callback is provided.
+When a block device is opened, a callback and context have to be provided that will be called with appropriate spdk_bdev_event_type enum as an argument when the bdev triggers asynchronous event such as bdev removal.
+For example, the callback will be called on each open descriptor for a bdev backed by a physical NVMe SSD when the NVMe SSD is hot-unplugged.
+In this case the callback can be thought of as a request to close the open descriptor so other memory may be freed.
+A bdev cannot be torn down while open descriptors exist, so it is required that a callback is provided.

 When a user is done with a descriptor, they may release it by calling spdk_bdev_close().